noraracht/CONSULT/README.md

 - Download using one of two approaches:
     - You can obtain the [zip file](https://github.com/noraracht/CONSULT/archive/main.zip) and extract the contents to a folder of your choice.
 Then, proceed to compilation.
-    - Alternatively, you can clone the [github repository](https://github.com/noraracht/CONSULT.git) and proceed to compilation.
+    - Alternatively, you can clone the [github repository](https://github.com/noraracht/CONSULT.git) and continue with compilation.

 <!--- CONSULT is a command-line tool implemented in C++11 with some x86 assembly code.
 Database reading and query search are parallelized using [OpenMP](https://www.openmp.org).
 Core programs for map construction and query search need to be compiled using g++ -->
     - To compile go to the directory where core programs for map construction and query search are located and run: